Cover Page Feature Guide

 Saves the current profile state to the job.

-5. Profile Managment
+5. Profile Management

 Profiles let you save and reuse cover page settings across jobs.
+Currently they are a part of the users settings as not accessible by other users.

-• Save As New Profile...
-Save the current state minus the job specific data to a new profile.
+Save the current state minus the job specific data to a new profile.Select Default Profile...

-• Select Default Profile...
-Choose a saved profile that will be used as default for new jobs on open.
+Choose a saved profile that will be used as default for new jobs on open.Update Saved Profile

-• Update Saved Profile Prompts to confirm that you want to update the profile in question.
+Prompts to confirm that you want to update the profile in question.Delete A Profile...

-• Delete A Profile...
 Delete a saved profile.

 Job and Schedules tab information is not saved to cover page profiles.
-Only Notes, Titleblock, and Images are preserved.
+Only Notes, Title Block, and Images are preserved.

 6. Page Setup